 The House has also sought to reduce the amount of commemorative legislation it considers.
-The rules for the 104th Congress (1995-1996), for instance, included new restrictions on the introduction of measures that would express a commemoration "through the designation of a specified period of time."35 The decline in the number of introduced measures in that Congress might be attributed at least in part to the new rule.
-The 115th Congress (2017-2018) maintains this ban on temporal commemoratives, and rules of the House Republican Conference have placed additional limits on considering honorific legislation.36
+The rules for the 104th Congress (1995-1996), for instance, included new restrictions on the introduction of measures that would express a commemoration "through the designation of a specified period of time."32 The decline in the number of introduced measures in that Congress might be attributed at least in part to the new rule.
+The 116th Congress (2019-2020) maintains this ban on temporal commemorations.

 Most measures are introduced by individual Members.
-Five House committees (Appropriations, Budget, Ethics, House Administration, and Rules) may also draft and report an "original" measure on specific subjects identified in House rules.37 This means that those particular committees do not have to wait for measures to be referred to them in order to act.
+Five House committees (Appropriations, Budget, Ethics, House Administration, and Rules) may also draft and report an "original" measure on specific subjects identified in House rules.33 This means that those particular committees do not have to wait for measures to be referred to them in order to act.
 The committee chair is often considered the sponsor when a committee reports original legislation, although the measure is perhaps best understood as a product that incorporates views and input from other committee members as well.